Akkadu/Akkadu_Streaming_Integration/README.md

 at a time, and since these credentials are shared (for now) you might hear other people testing or experience your broadcast suddenly stopping.

-Because of this we highly recommend seeing steps outlined in "Managing your own event"
+Because of this we highly recommend seeing steps outlined in "Managing your event configurations"

-## Managing your own event
+## Managing your event configurations

 ### Development Environment vs Production Environment